OrcaBus/service-filemanager/app/database/v2/README.md

 The above 3 tables are all linked together with a `filemanager_id` which addresses requirement 3, along-side object tagging.
 This will be similar in functionality to the existing `ingest_id`, and allows move tracking.

-There is a further `group` table, which allows arbitrary `attributes` to tag specific groups of objects, and a `checksums` table which tracks any checksum.
+There is a further `attributes` table, which allows arbitrary `attributes` to tag specific groups of objects, and a `checksum` table which tracks any checksum.
 This addresses requirements 4-5.
-The `group` table has one primary `key`, which will allow and arbitrary `attribute` values, which will allow fast queries on the key.
-E.g. for `portal_run_id`, the key would represent the existing `portalRunId`.
-The `checksums` table can be considered a specialization of the `group` table for checksum specific logic.
-It also uses a `jsonb` column to support arbitrary amounts of checksums.
+The `attributes` table functions similarly to the `attributes` column in the current design.
+E.g. for `portal_run_id`, the JSON key would represent the existing `portalRunId`.
+The `checksum` table can be considered a specialization of the `attributes` table for checksum specific logic as it stores a single key and value.

 Each object is also attached to an `s3_metadata` table which contains S3-specific fields, and has the possibility to be extended to support other cloud storage providers.
 This, alongside the separate `s3_event` table, addresses requirement 6.